fpc/FPCSource/packages/fcl-web/src/jsonrpc/readme.txt

    A. Drop one or more TJSONRPCHandler on a TJSONRPCModule.
    B. Implement the OnExecute handlers of the TJSONRPCHandler components.

-For large applicaions, TJSONRPCHandler instances can be dropped on datamodules or TJSONRPCModules, and the datamodule and/or TJSONRPCModules must be registered using JSONRpcHandlerManager.RegisterModule(TMyModule,'myclassname');
+For large applications, TJSONRPCHandler instances can be dropped on datamodules or TJSONRPCModules, and the datamodule and/or TJSONRPCModules must be registered using JSONRpcHandlerManager.RegisterModule(TMyModule,'myclassname');